Devarsh-UTD/Jalpc/_posts/2018-02-01-Data-Exploration.md

                          3rd Qu.:1374
                          Max.   :1673
 ```
-Hence we have successfully converted 'Item_Fat_Content' having three factor levels namely Low Fat, Regular and Non-Edible and converted
-'Item_Type_Combined' into a factor
-Thus we have completed the Data Exploration and cleaning process and made our dataset ready for model building
+Hence we have successfully converted 'Item_Fat_Content' having three factor levels namely Low Fat, Regular and Non-Edible and converted 'Item_Type_Combined' into a factor.
+Thus we have completed the Data Exploration and cleaning process and made our dataset ready for model building.
+Let's divide the dataset into training and testing again.

 ```
 train <- temp5[which(!temp5$Item_Outlet_Sales == 'None'),]